neoforged/governance/core.md

 The Council has at all times an odd number of active members, such that stalemates are not possible when deciding if something warrants a vote or not.
 The members of the Council are decided by an annual internal vote to ensure fairness and cycling of council members over time.
 Details on the Steering Council voting process can be found at [/steering-council-voting.md](/steering-council-voting.md).

 A member may choose to become inactive and appoint another Project team member in their place until they return.
-If a Steering Council member is not able to be reached and there is an important time-sensitive Steering Council decision that needs to be performed, an emergency Steering Council election will be held in accordance with [/steering-council-voting.md](/steering-council-voting.md).
+If a Steering Council member cannot be reached and there is an important time-sensitive Steering Council vote, an emergency Steering Council election will be held in accordance with [/steering-council-voting.md](/steering-council-voting.md).
 The newly elected member(s) will now act as the Council member in question until their return or their term expires.

 #### Maintainers